SilensAngelusNex/silensangelusnex.github.com/_posts/2017-06-11-carratunk.md

 ![alt text](https://raw.githubusercontent.com/SilensAngelusNex/silensangelusnex.github.com/master/_images/20170610_134245.jpg "View from Moxie Bald Peak")

 The next town on the radar is Stratton, which looks way bigger than the last two in the guidebook.
 I think I'm going to take an easy day on the trail tomorrow, but even so, I should be there at the end of the third day after leaving Carratunk.
 I might have to start skipping towns.
-I probably woild have gone by Carratunk, but I have to wait for the ferry to get accross the river and their hours are 9-11AM.
+I probably would have gone by Carratunk, but I have to wait for the ferry to get accross the river and their hours are 9-11AM.